Are you looking to get cash from the equity in your home? We suggest a cash out refinance.

 Refinancing mortgages when taking out cash bring more limitations than rate term and purchase loans.
-Some limits include: Borrowers are required to have a higher minimum credit score also, the borrower should have owned their home for at least a year.
+Some limits include: Lenders require a higher minimum credit score also, the borrower should have owned their home for at least a year.
 Finally the new loan will have loan-to-value ratios stricter than other mortgages.
 Most conventional loans require a minimum of 85% LTV.
 It is smart to shoot for 80% LTV to avoid mortgage insurance that is associated with lover LTV’s.

 Important considerations for Cash-out refinance: